lizadaly/utopia-novels/books/arqtiq/book.md

 apply our cultured phrases, I quite despair to get out of him by question what I wish to know.
 I reflect deeply, what can their church be?
-Can it be in happy unison, as is this human social church — to wit, parlor?
+Can it be in happy unison, as is this human social church—to wit, parlor?

 Presently I recollect that here is but one city, one people.
 Allowing one church to be feasible, what about